biafra/perl-Dancer2-Plugin-Auth-OAuth/README.md

         };

     in the case where you're using the refresh functionality, a failure of the refresh will send the user back to the "error\_url".
-If you want to them to instead be directed back to the main authentication (log in page) then please set the configuration option `reauth_on_refresh_fail`.
+If, instead, you want them to be directed back to the main authentication (log in page) then please set the configuration option `reauth_on_refresh_fail`.

     If the provider(s) you are using don't have the "id\_token"